 Another tip?
 Lower the temperature of the water.
 Hot showers and soaks are always so relieving at the end of a long day - but did you know that the heat can dehydrate your skin causing it to feel dry, itchy, and even cause the symptoms of common skin issues like eczema to worsen?
-Try lower the temperature to more of a lukewarm (or just a little warmer if you like) to help keep your skin from getting so dry.
+Try to lower the temperature to more of a lukewarm (or just a little warmer if you like) to help keep your skin from getting so dry.

 How Much Moisturizer Do I Use For My Body?

 For optimal results, after your shower, simply pat your skin dry gently with a towel, dispense the moisturizer into your hands and rub them together to warm it up.